BCDA-APS/gestalt/docs/reference/nodes/ArcNode.md

 # ArcNode

-A basic rectangle shape that can either be filled or an outline
+A basic arc that can either be filled or an outline

 Angles are defined in relation to the positive x axis.
 With 0 degrees following that axis, and angles proceeding in the counter-clockwise